 Roles and Responsibilities:

-- Provide direct administrative and office management support to all members of the Board, Executive Director and Committees as directed.
+- Provide direct administrative and office management support to all members of the Board, CEO/ President and Committees as directed.

-- Receive and screen all inbound telephone calls, e-mails, and visitors for the Executive Director.
+- Receive and screen all inbound telephone calls, e-mails, and visitors for the CEO/ President.

 - Acknowledging receipt of correspondence and following up on phone calls.

 - Distributing correspondence to appropriate personnel.

 - Maintain work schedule and calendar of CEO/ President.